 - Programs/projects that address the issues of woman and child health

-- Training of healthcare personnel such as ASHA workers, ANMs and health workers, etc.
+- Training and capacity building of healthcare personnel such as ASHA workers, ANMs etc.

-- Training for doctors working in government, not-for-profit hospitals, rural settings and NGO sectors
+- Supplementary training for doctors working in government, not for profit hospitals, rural settings and NGO sectors

 Building Livelihood Capacity

-- Impart technical training and skills development to enhance livelihood/employability of underprivileged youth
+- Impart technical training and skills development to enhance livelihood/employability of underprivileged adults and youth

 - Training for disadvantaged girls on skills such as ANM or Nursing or healthcare assistants